taphasin/daily_of_PF/README.md

 Each day folder represents each week.

-> this repository was fork from my old github accout.
+> this repository was fork from my old github account.